Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Max Strus included, will be in action at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Max Strus included, will play at 8:00 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to place a bet on Strus' props, we look at his available ones, providing some stats and trends, below.
+If you'd like to make predictions on Strus' performance, we look at his available prop bets, using stats and trends, below.

 Max Strus Prop Bets vs. the Nuggets